 Global Volcanism Program | Image GVP-07541

-Öræfajökull, Iceland's highest peak, is viewed here from the west, with the Svinafellsjökull glacier (left) descending from the central icecap nearly to the coastal road.
-A 4 x 5 km subglacial caldera truncates the summit, which rises to 2119 m about 10 km NW of the Atlantic Ocean shoreline.
-A major silicic eruption in 1362 was the largest in Iceland during historical time.
-It and another eruption during 1727-28 were accompanied by major jökulhlaups (glacier outburst floods) that caused property damage and fatalities.
+Öræfajökull is located near the SE coast of Iceland, viewed here from the west, with the Svinafellsjökull glacier (left) descending from the central icecap nearly to the coastal road.
+A subglacial caldera, 4 x 5 km, truncates the summit.
+Large eruptions in 1362 and 1727-28 were accompanied by jökulhlaups (glacier outburst floods) that caused property damage and fatalities.

 Photo by Oddur Sigurdsson, 1986 (Icelandic National Energy Authority).